 Navigating a 5150 Hold for Minors: A Guide for Parents

 When your child is struggling, your whole world can get turned upside down in an instant.
 This is especially true when your child is struggling with their mental health or has a mental illness.
-If your child’s needs become critical, the situation can seem out of control, and as parents, it can feel as though you are helpless.
+If your child’s needs become critical, the situation can seem out of control.
+As parents, it can feel as though you are helpless.
 You can find yourself in a situation where you fear for your child’s safety and know that you need some kind of crisis intervention.

 A 5150 hold is a common term used to describe a 72 hour hold or involuntary commitment.
 This type of involuntary hold is implemented by a professional concerned that your child may be a threat to themselves or others.
 While the names of this type of involuntary hold may vary, the intent is to provide crisis intervention to ensure your child’s safety.
 An additional benefit of the involuntary commitment is that it gives time for mental health professionals to assess your child’s needs so that you know what to do next.